untwisted/websnake/README.md

 # Websnake

-Asynchronous http/https requests in python (for humans).
+Asynchronous http/https requests in Python.

-It is possible to fire multiple http/https requests asynchronously with websnake.
+It is possible to fire multiple http/https requests asynchronously with Websnake.

 # Features